Ohio Car Insurance

 From financial ratings, we move on to what the customers have to say.
-First, a look at the ratings provided by J.D.
+First, let’s look at the ratings provided by J.D.
 Power, the most trusted name in consumer survey ratings.

-USAA ranks the best on the scale, but since they are open only to military members and their families, J.D.
-Power doesn’t rank them.
+USAA ranks the best on the scale for 2020, but since they are open only to military members and their families, J.D.
+Power doesn’t list them.

 The takeaway?
 The biggest car insurance companies aren’t always the best-rated.
-It’s always a good idea to look at options beyond the insurers that own the biggest market share.
+It’s still a good idea to look at options beyond the insurers that own the biggest market share.

 |Company||Number of Complaints (2015)||Complaint Ratio (to market share)|

 |State Farm Group||132||0.54|

 |Allstate Insurance Group||66||0.79|

 |Nationwide Corp Group||28||0.55|

 Geico, USAA, and Grange car insurance had the highest complaint ratio.